postcss/autoprefixer/README.md

 ```

 Autoprefixer uses a database with current browser statistics
-and properties support to apply vendor prefixes for you:
+and properties support to apply prefixes for you:

 ```css
 a {